learn-neuroimaging/hitchhackers_guide_brain/CONTRIBUTING.md

 # Contributing to this repo

-There are many ways in which to contribute to the ongoing improvement of this list of tutorials and other resources useful for open science and neuroimaging.
+There are many ways in which to contribute to the ongoing improvement of this list of tutorials and other resources useful for open science and neuroimaging, EEG and MEG.